anubhav823/wordle/README.md

-# wordle
+# Wordle
-A clone of the famous Wordle game
+This is a clone of the world famous Wordle game.
+I tried to create this game as a learning experience.